realmichaelye/clever-voicebot/README.md

-# clever-voicebot
+# cleversiri
-A recreation of cleverbot, but with a voice.
+Siri, but clever & funny (powered by A.L.I.C.E)